1978 Philippine parliamentary election: Lakas ng Bayan

 In 1978, former Senators Gerry Roxas and Jovito Salonga opted for the opposition Liberal Party boycott the elections.
 Having initially agreed to the boycott due to "the government already [having] the forces in its command and the entire machinery of politics which [they] do not have", former Senator Benigno Aquino Jr. later changed his mind and opted to take part in the elections to have the chance to "talk to the people," having been imprisoned for almost six (6) years.

-Aquino was then able to field twenty other candidates for the seats in Region IV-A (Metro Manila) under a big tent political party, dubbed Lakas ng Bayan ("People's Power").
+Aquino was then able to field twenty other candidates for the seats in Region IV (Metro Manila) under a big tent political party, dubbed Lakas ng Bayan ("People's Power").
 The party's acronym was "LABAN" ("fight" in Tagalog).

 On March 10, 1978, he was entitled to one television interview on GTV's Face the Nation (hosted by Ronnie Nathanielsz) in his prison at Fort Bonifacio, and proved to a startled and impressed populace that imprisonment had neither dulled his rapier-like tongue nor dampened his fighting spirit.
 According to Aquino, he wanted to give the people a vehicle to express their frustration or their anger "if there is any," while recognizing that should all twenty-one opposition candidates win, as they are a still minority in the Batasan, "the only job in this particular combat now is fiscalization...
 Mr. Marcos will profound the thesis of government, we will supply the antithesis so that in the clash of ideas, the people will have the synthesis."

 On April 6, 1978, the eve of elections, supporters of the Lakas ng Bayan (LABAN) came out in protest by asking bystanders and cars to make noise in support the opposition.

 Kilusang Bagong Lipunan

-President Marcos created the Kilusang Bagong Lipunan (New Society Movement) as his political vehicle for the elections.
+President Marcos established the Kilusang Bagong Lipunan (New Society Movement) on February 4, 1978 as his political vehicle for the elections.
+First Lady Imelda Marcos took a leave of absence from her position as governor of Metro Manila on February 17, 1978, the date she filed her certificate of candidacy for the Interim Batasang Pambansa; Ferdinand served as Metro Manila's acting governor in her stead.

+During her campaign, Imelda inaugurated the first Bagong Lipunan health center of Metro Manila in Barangay Libis, Quezon City on March 21, 1978; the structure was completed in 20 days, and several other Bagong Lipunan health centers were built and opened across Metro Manila prior to month's end.
+Imelda gave assurances to Metro Manila voters that KBL candidates will positively transform the metropolis' depressed areas into respectable communities.